ProtoSchool/protoschool.github.io/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Does this bug apply to a specific lesson or workshop, or does it appear to be sitewide?**
+**Does this bug apply to a specific lesson or tutorial, or does it appear to be sitewide?**
 If the bug is specific to a lesson, please include the lesson URL.

 **Expected behavior**